catalyst-cloud/catalystcloud-docs/source/compute/instance-types.rst

 either done automatically for you or you can stop and start the server yourself.

-While this change can be done in-place, it is important to note that the operating system and software must be tolerant of the differences between the old and new type the instance has.
+While type changes can be performed in-place, instance types differ in numerous ways beyond CPU architecture and generation.
+These include virtualization implementation, hardware topology, memory subsystem characteristics, network performance, and underlying infrastructure components.
+Your operating system, applications, and workloads must be compatible with all aspects of the target instance type, not just the explicitly documented differences.

 .. warning::

-    The platform *does not* check if any of these limitations below would affect your virtual server.
-It will (generally) allow you to change types even if your applications or OS would not function.
+    The platform *does not* validate compatibility when changing instance types.
+Type changes involve many differences beyond those explicitly listed here, including virtualization technology, hardware topology, memory architecture, and network performance characteristics.
+Always test type changes thoroughly in a non-production environment before applying them to production workloads.

 CPU Architecture
 ================